-- a) Select the hours that comprise the ECBL Weekday Window for that Target Hour. - b) Select the metered load value for each hour in the ECBL Weekday Window where no scheduled Demand Reduction occurred pursuant to this Program. - For each hour of the ECBL Weekday Window where a scheduled Demand Reduction occurred, select the Weekday Proxy for that hour and day in place of the actual metered load for that hour. - Rank in descending order the metered load and Weekday Proxy values determined in steps b and c. - e) Calculate the average of the fifth and sixth ranked values.
-The value as so calculated shall be the ECBL for the Target Hour. - Apply the ECBL In-Day Adjustment Factor to the ECBL to determine the Adjusted Weekday ECBL for the Target Hour.
+- b) Select the metered load value for each hour in the ECBL Weekday Window where no scheduled Demand Reduction occurred pursuant to this Program. - c) For each hour of the ECBL Weekday Window where a scheduled Demand

+Reduction occurred, select the Weekday Proxy for that hour and day in place of the actual metered load for that hour. - d) Rank in descending order the metered load and Weekday Proxy values determined in steps b and c. - e) Calculate the average of the fifth and sixth ranked values.
+The value as so calculated shall be the ECBL for the Target Hour. - f) Apply the ECBL In-Day Adjustment Factor to the ECBL to determine the Adjusted Weekday ECBL for the Target Hour.

-24.2.1.3 Methodology for the Calculating the Economic Customer Baseline Load for a Resource's Demand Reduction Scheduled Under the Program on a Weekend a) Select the hours that comprise the ECBL Weekend Window for the Target Hour.
+24.2.1.3 Methodology for the Calculating the Economic Customer Baseline Load for a Resource's Demand Reduction Scheduled Under the Program on a Weekend